-This sounds too simple, but adding a few lists to your routine can help you compartmentalise your mental load in many different ways.
-Many may feel that mental to-do lists are the most trustworthy, because you may forget to note down something and therefore miss out on doing it.
-However, once you get into the habit of actually listing that needs to be done, it helps you reprioritise your tasks instead of getting overwhelmed by the seemingly countless things that you may feel like you have to do.
-You can arrange these tasks based on the amount of time a task may take, or simply by what needs to be done first.
-Not only that, getting tasks done and crossing them off your list will also give you a boost of motivation and renewed focus to keep going.
+This sounds too simple, but it’s true.
+Add a few lists to your routine can help you compartmentalise your mental space in many different ways.
+Many may feel that mental to-do lists are the most trustworthy.
+You may forget to note down something and therefore miss out on doing it.
+However, get into the habit of actually listing what needs to be done.
+It helps you reprioritise your tasks instead of getting overwhelmed by the seemingly countless things that you may feel like you have to do.
+You can arrange these tasks based on the amount of time a task may take.
+Alternatively, arrange them simply by what needs to be done first.
+Getting tasks done and crossing them off your list will also give you a boost of motivation and renewed focus to keep going.

 Think through it with a journal.

 But what if your mental clutter is not regarding your work?
 What if it’s an emotional mess and you’re unable to sort through it, which could be leading to feeling overwhelmed or burdened?
 It would help to write it out, free of restrictions and outlines.
 Similar to the brainstorming process of “word storm/association”, all you do is take your journal and start writing your feelings.
 You don’t judge them or worry about them.
 Everything you feel is valid in this case, and all you have to do is express them.
 Write and let it all out until you feel like you’re feeling lighter.
 Then, take a look at what you’ve written.
 See the worries that you can let go of from your mental space.
 See how you can solve the rest.
 And remember, sometimes things will pass on their own.
 Not every problem or issue is one you have to solve.

 Don’t shy away from exercise.